 But before you turn your fat new pay check into a weekend of unrivalled proportions, take a moment to consider where your money should really be going.
-Chances are you’ve got expenses that could use some of that extra cash, and the mature (boring?) thing to do would be to put that money where it’s really needed.
+Chances are you’ve got expenses that could use some of that extra cash.
+The mature (boring?) thing to do would be to put that money where it’s really needed.
 So, to help you get started, here are seven things you should do when you get a pay raise.

 Pay off debt

-It can be hard not to rush off and celebrate your new found cash, but first ask yourself: Is this money really yours?
+It can be hard not to rush off and celebrate, but first ask yourself: Is this money really yours?
 If you’re living in debt, then, no, it’s really not.
 High-interest debt—such as credit card debt should be the first thing that you take care of, because the longer you put it off, the more you’ll end up paying.
-Does this mean that you should live in poverty, putting all of your income into paying off your car payments and home mortgage?
+Does this mean that you should live in poverty, putting all of your income into paying off your debts?
 No. But it never hurts to consider these things, especially when you get a raise.

 Save it up

 Just because you have some extra money now, doesn’t necessarily mean that you’ll never have money problems ever again.
 Placing a portion of your increased income into a savings account, either for a specific purchase, a child’s university fund, an unforeseen emergency, or for any other goal or reason, is a great way to make sure that your money goes towards something important.
-Keeping it in a separate account from the money that you use on a regular basis will not only prevent you from using it carelessly, but will also earn you interest over time.
+Try keeping it in a separate account from the money that you use on a regular basis.
+This will not only prevent you from using it carelessly, but will also earn you interest over time.